ruuddejong-altran/python-c-cpp/docs/example_2.md

 `Py_XDECREF` differs from `Py_DECREF` in that it accepts `NULL` pointers.

-Having set the stage for the callback function, the actual wrapper function for `do_operation` is again straightforward, but with a few points that require
+Having set the stage for the callback function, the actual wrapper function for `do_operation` is again straightforward.
-attention:
+The Python callback function is stored in `py_callback_func`, and the do_operation function is called with the `operator_wrapper_func` as callback function:

 ```c
 /* Wrapper function for the do_operation function in spamlib */